borekb/shoptet-oauth-helper/README.md

 For example, with local Docker, this will be printed to the terminal, on ZEIT Now, you can find it in the logs (`<deployment-url>/_logs`), etc.

-Save this token somewhere, e.g., in a password manager.
+Save this token in your password manager.

-## Request "API access token"
+### Request API access token

-Send a request to `/getAccessToken` endpoints of Shoptet's API, for example:
+Send a request to your shop's `/action/ApiOAuthServer/getAccessToken` endpoint:

 ```
 curl \